noisebridge/PythonClass/course/tree-search-algorithms.md

 directories on your hard disk, or a chart of a large organization's structure).

 Most trees like those in the examples above contain no 'order' in the tree;
-that is, if I asked you to find a file named 'test.py', it's hard to tell just by looking at the folder names where that file will be; you would have to open a few (or maybe all) of them to find it.
-We're going to write code to do this automatically - these are called 'tree search algorithms'.
+for example, if I asked you to find a file named 'test.py' on a hard disk, it's hard to tell just by looking at the folder names where that file will be; you would have to open a few (or maybe all) of them to find it.
+We're going to write code to do this kind of search automatically - these are called 'tree search algorithms'.

-Our tree search algorithms will _traverse_ the tree to find items we're looking for.
+Our algorithms will _traverse_ the tree to find items we're looking for.
 The two most common algorithms for tree traversal are Depth-First Search (DFS) and Breadth-First Search (BFS), and we'll look at both.

 ## Depth-First Search